Supporting Recovery for Moderate Arm Impairments

 body suffers from weakness or paralysis

-• Individuals recovering from brain or spinal cord injury with reduced function of their arm or hand
+• Brain or spinal cord injury survivors with reduced function of their arm or hand

-• Persons with upper-extremity impairments resulting from multiple sclerosis, Parkinson’s, cerebral
+• Persons with upper-extremity impairments resulting from multiple sclerosis, Parkinson’s disease,